fbpx

 back to blog

-reflexion_admin / October 19, 2018
+Reflexion Admin / October 19, 2018

 On July 14, 2014, Borussia Dortmund attacking midfielder Mario Göetze shed his brown substitute’s vest, left the German national team dugout, and stood next to head coach Joachim Löw on the sideline of Brazil’s famous Maracanã stadium.
 He had spent the last eighty minutes watching his teammates struggle to score a winning goal against Lionel Messi’s Argentina on Soccer’s biggest stage — The FIFA World Cup Final.